 Our role in managing Crown copyright

-The Controller of Her Majesty’s Stationery Office (HMSO) at The National Archives manages Crown copyright and Crown database rights on behalf of Her Majesty the Queen under Letters Patent.
+The Keeper, who is also the chief executive officer of The National Archives, manages Crown copyright and Crown database rights on behalf of Her Majesty the Queen under Letters Patent.

-The Controller of HMSO is also Queen’s Printer and Queen’s Printer for Scotland.
+The Keeper is also Controller of HMSO, Queen’s Printer and Queen’s Printer for Scotland.